 The Hokkaido is much smaller than your typical sugar or small pie pumpkins.

-Unlike with sugar pumpkins, the skin from Hokkaido pumpkins is edible and the flesh is smooth and velvety.
-However, the seeds aren’t good for roasting.
+Unlike sugar pumpkins, the skin of Hokkaido pumpkins is edible and the flesh is smooth and velvety.
+However, the seeds aren't good for roasting.
 The shell is too hard.
 Stick to using pie pumpkins if you want to roast your seeds.

 Take the pumpkin tart out of the oven and...

 drizzle with the sauce!
 Dinner has never been easier :)

 Savory Pumpkin Tart

 - ½ of a small Hokkaido Pumpkin if using a small pie or sugar pumpkin see notes

 - ⅓ of a cup Cashews

 - 1 or 2 small cloves of Garlic